realA10001986/Dash-Gauges/README-DIY.md

 The Switch Board also carries the Adafruit MCP4728 break-out board; just solder pin sockets to both lines of pads on the PCB (pitch 2.54mm, 6 positions, for example Samtec SSW-106-01-F-S).

 Parts on Switch Board:
 - R1, R2: Resistors for center gauge.
-Depend on gauge; for H&P 631-14672 470R, 8k2
+Depend on gauge and supply voltage; for H&P 631-14672 470R, 8k2
 - R3, R4: Resistors for left gauge.
-Depend on gauge; for H&P 631-14672 470R, 8k2
+Depend on gauge and supply voltage; for H&P 631-14672 470R, 8k2
 - R5, R6: Resistors for Roentgens gauge.
-Depend on gauge; for Simpson 49L VU meter total 3k6 (3k3+270R, for instance)
+Depend on gauge and supply voltage; for Simpson 49L VU meter total 3k6 (3k3+330R, for instance)
 - R7, R8: Resistors for LEDs of left and center gauge.
 Voltage is 5V, depends on LED type and desired brightness (eg 150R)
 - R11: Resistor for Roentgens backlight.
 If using lamps, just bridge.
 Voltage is 5V.